Patriarch Kirill of Moscow

 Prior to becoming Patriarch, Kirill was Archbishop (later Metropolitan) of Smolensk and Kaliningrad, and also Chairman of the Russian Orthodox Church's Department for External Church Relations.
 He has been a permanent member of the Holy Synod since 1989.

-A close ally of Russian leader Vladimir Putin, Kirill has described Putin's rule as "a miracle of God."
+A close ally of Russian leader Vladimir Putin, Kirill has described Putin's rule as "a miracle of God".
 According to Putin, Kirill's father baptized him.
 During his tenure as Patriarch of Moscow and all Rus', Kirill has brought the Russian Orthodox Church closer to the Russian state.
 Kirill's relationship with Bartholomew I of Constantinople, Ecumenical Patriarch and the spiritual leader of Eastern Orthodox Christians worldwide, has been tense.

-After Kirill lauded the 2022 Russian invasion of Ukraine, clergy in other Orthodox Churches condemned his remarks, with Bartholomew I saying that Kirill's support for Putin and the war were "damaging to the prestige of the whole of Orthodoxy."
+Kirill has lauded the Russian invasion of Ukraine, justifying the war as a struggle against "forces of evil".
+The World Russian People's Council under his leadership described the conflict as a "Holy War".
+Clergy in other Orthodox Churches have condemned his remarks, with Bartholomew I saying that Kirill's support for Putin and the war were "damaging to the prestige of the whole of Orthodoxy".